How to Create Anonymous Linked Pre/Post Surveys

-PaperSurvey supports anonymous pre/post surveys that track changes while maintaining respondent privacy.
-This feature is essential for measuring the impact of interventions, training programs, or treatments.
+PaperSurvey supports anonymous pre/post surveys that track changes over time while maintaining respondent privacy.
+This feature is essential for measuring the impact of interventions, training programs, or treatments, and PaperSurvey offers multiple methods to fit your specific workflow.

 Pre/post surveys need to: